zeblueslip/fujungao.GitHub.io/My Resume.md

 04/2015, V-Bus, China
 skills and techniques of conference design, conference facilitation and participatory decision making.

-## Skills and Languages
+## Skills and LanguagesSkilled in managing social media: Facebook, Twitter, Weibo,Wechat;
--Skilled in managing social media: Facebook, Twitter, Weibo,Wechat; -Proficient in MS Office and STATA
+-Proficient in MS Office and STAT>
 -English: C2
 -French: A2
 -Chinese (Mandarin): Native